Before you attempt this you need to add the REST provider to your list of available sources.

 The following is based on what can be found here Using OAuth there is some shared things to know.
 It will become an baerer token, which can also be used in a different non dynamic way.

-First you need to have Initiate OAuth set to GETANDREFRESH.
+Following this you need to have Initiate OAuth set to GETANDREFRESH.
 OAuth Version needs to be set to what version of this the API is using, normally 2.0.
 You will also sometimes need to use an Callback URL, but it depends, when that is http://localhost:33333 is usually the one you should use.
 You need an OAuth Authorization Token URL or an OAuth Access Token URL, both and an OAuth Refresh Token URL.
 Sometimes also an OAuth Request token URL.
 All these can be different or the same URL.

 Notice I don't mention that you should add the tokens to the available fields.
 That is because these tokens will be stored in the OAuthSettings.txt file, as encrypted data, after you click on the Authorize OAuth button.